Haiti

 Investing in Education

 IOCC has been working in Haiti since 2010, when a catastrophic 7.1 magnitude earthquake struck the island of Hispaniola about 15 miles from Haiti’s capital, Port-au-Prince — affecting an estimated 3 million people.
 Haiti’s infrastructure was unable to withstand the strain, and thousands of buildings were destroyed, among them over 3,900 schools.
-IOCC responded with emergency aid in Haiti within a week of the quake, in collaboration with the Orthodox Church, ACT members, and other faith-based organizations.
+IOCC responded with emergency aid in Haiti within a week of the quake, in collaboration with the Orthodox Church, ACT Alliance members, and other faith-based organizations.
 IOCC support is now focused on building and rehabilitating Church-run schools.

 “If it were not for the school, most of the parents have told me that it would mean an end to their children’s formal education,” said Fr.
 Barnabas Jerome.
 “This is the cause that God has given me.
 We always have faith and hope that the future will be good.
 While we have hope, we know that we are still in the darkness.
 Each day we hope that things will be better.”